Assassination of Charlie Kirk: Initial arrests

 Two people were arrested soon after the shooting, but were later released.
-One was a libertarian conservative who was arrested on campus grounds after claiming to have shot Kirk.
-He later told police he "was glad he said he shot the individual so the real suspect could get away".
+One was arrested on campus grounds after claiming to have shot Kirk.
+He later told police he "was glad he said he shot the individual so the real suspect could get away."
 He reportedly had a history of mental health issues and was known to Utah authorities for his habit of disrupting public events.
-He was taken to a hospital.
-After his release on September 14, he was admitted into jail for obstruction of justice; after police discovered images of child sexual abuse on his phone, he was also charged with sexual exploitation of minors.
+He was taken to a hospital, where police discovered over 20 images of child sexual abuse on his phone.
+After his release on September 14, he was admitted into jail for obstruction of justice and sexual exploitation of minors.
+On January 29, 2026, the man pleaded no contest to obstruction of justice, and pleaded guilty to two counts of sexual exploitation of minors.
+He was sentenced to 15 years imprisonment.

 Hours after the shooting, FBI director Kash Patel announced on social media that "the subject" in Kirk's assassination had been apprehended; Utah governor Spencer Cox said that a "person of interest" had been detained.
-Within two hours of making his initial announcement, Patel said that the subject had been "released after an interrogation by law enforcement".
+Within two hours of making his initial announcement, Patel said that the subject had been "released after an interrogation by law enforcement."